christc4/our_sites/av/blog/i.md

 - You're prone to be duped
 - Be blindsided of who the ''real'' culprits string-pullers are
 - Waste time and more importantly energy on not doing what in your heart of hearts is the solution

+## <a name=amazon-society>Amazon Society</a>

+Music stores, with listening booths, arts 'n crafts stores with  benches to paint.
+Doesn't amazon and online shopping have a hand in destroying those places of gathering

 ##  <a name='autism'>Autism</a>